British Rail Class 304: Service history

 Prior to the commencement of electric services between Crewe and Manchester, the AM4 underwent a period of testing on the Styal line.
-Somewhat unusually, the AM4s were the only AC units of the 1959 design to wear the lined-out version of Multiple Unit Green livery, with Classes 305 and 308 emerging in comparatively drab plain green.
-This pleasant appearance was lost, however, when repainted into all-over Rail Blue.
+The AM4s were the only AC units of the 1959 design to wear the lined-out version of Multiple Unit Green livery, with Classes 305 and 308 emerging in green.
+This appearance was lost, however, when repainted into all-over Rail Blue.

 AM4s of the second batch unit numbers 016 to 023 were loaned to the Eastern Region for use between Liverpool Street to Shenfield, Southend Victoria and Chelmsford after the conversion of the route from 1,500 V DC to 6.25 kV/25 kV (ac) while Class 306 and Class 307 units were being rebuilt to 6.25kV/25kV ac.
 Some of the second batch were also briefly used on the services from Liverpool Street to Hertford East and Bishops Stortford in the mid-1960s.

 The AM4 units largely spent their whole careers operating between Crewe and Altrincham via Stockport, or Styal and Manchester, Crewe and Liverpool, Crewe and Birmingham, and Birmingham - Rugby - Northampton.
 Individual units were occasionally operated to London Euston (notably at the very beginning of electric services, before all the AM10 units were delivered) or Preston, but on rare occasions.
 Because of their operation on much of the West Coast Main Line, the units attained substantial mileage at their 75 mph maximum speed each day on their workings, unlike those employed on suburban services elsewhere.